Leeloo-Kikontwe/Codveda_Technologies_Machine_Learning_Internship/README.md

 -  For Level 1 Task 2, the dataset used is a **House Prediction dataset** containing numerical features to predict house prices.
 -  For Level 2 Task 1, the dataset used is a Telecom Customer Churn dataset for binary classification.
 -For Level 2 Task 2, the dataset used is an iris dataset.
+-For Level 3, Task 2, the dataset used is an iris dataset to implement a Support Vector Machine model to classify Iris species (Versicolor vs. Virginica) using Petal length and Petal width.

 ## Completed Tasks
 Here are the 6 tasks included in this repository: